Buying property in Portugal as a foreigner from the UK [2023]

-If you’re looking for a land blessed by the gods, rumor has it Greece is the place.
-A sun-kissed Mediterranean country rich with historic and cultural treasures, Greece is an irresistible destination for many tourists, travelers and expats.
+If you’re looking for a land blessed by the gods, rumour has it Greece is the place.
+A sun-kissed Mediterranean country rich with historic and cultural treasures, Greece is an irresistible destination for many tourists, travellers and expats from the UK.

 If you’re dreaming of life in bustling Athens or Thessaloniki, or an escape to one of the beautiful Greek islands, you’ll need to start looking into buying property in Greece.

-If you’re ready to take the plunge on Hellenic property, this guide will walk you through everything you need to know to buy property in Greece.
+If you’re ready to take the plunge on Hellenic property, this guide will walk you through everything you need to know to buy property in Greece as a foreigner.

 It’s no secret that the Greek economy has struggled in recent years.
 After a major crash in 2009, the nation struggled to regain footing.
 This, along with the unprecedented global coronavirus crisis, has also affected the housing market.
 For potential buyers, this could mean the chance to snap up a cheap property - but it also comes with a degree of risk.

-After impressive growth in 2019, house prices in Greece are once again on the rise - albeit very slowly.
-Urban areas of the country saw a modest 3.38% rise in prices in 2020 (5.38% when adjusted for inflation)².
+House prices in Greece are once again on the rise - and rather quickly.
+Urban areas of the country saw a 11.32% rise in prices in Q3 2022 (-0.31% year-on-year when adjusted for inflation).²

 Yes, but it’s easier for some than others.
 While EU residents will run into almost no restrictions on purchasing property in Greece, non-EU residents may need to prove both their connections to the country and their intent for property use.³ This application is made to the Ministry of National Defense, and mostly involves submission of documents and proof of use intent.